GetPageSpeed/nginx-extras-docs/docs/modules/keyval.md

 ---

 title: "Nginx module for the key-value store"
 description: "RPM package nginx-module-keyval.
-This nginx module creates variables with values taken from key-value pairs. "
+This nginx module creates variables with values taken from key-value pairs."

 ---